 Where Does New York Rank When It Comes To Animal Related Collisions While Driving ?

-Deer are obviously one the big hazards to watch out for.
+Watch out for wildlife if you're out on the road.
+In fact, a study from State Farm finds most animal-related crashes in the U.S. occur in the later months of the year, though you have to keep your eyes peeled year-round.
+Deer are obviously one of the big hazards to watch out for.
 But farm animals, large rodents, and even stray cats and dogs can dart out in front of you when you least expect it, causing a potentially fatal crash.

 The data put together by State Farm says drivers across the U.S. have a 1 in 116 chance of a collision with an animal, on average.
-The company estimates there were over 1.9 million animal collision insurance claims between July 1, 2018 and June 30, 2019.
+The company estimates there were over 1.9 million animal collision insurance claims between July 1, 2018, and June 30, 2019, alone.

 What state topped the study?
 West Virginia, where you have a 1 in 37 chance of colliding with an animal.
 Neighboring Pennsylvania ranked third, where there's a 1 in 51 chance.
 New York was 33rd, with a 1 in 130 chance.
 Also, Massachusetts is 27th, at 1 in 107.
 New Jersey is 36th, at 1 in 155.
 Connecticut was 42nd, with there's a 1 in 211 chance you'll be in an animal-related auto crash.